EntityGraphQL/EntityGraphQL/README.md

 ```

 - All `public` methods marked with the `[GraphQLMutation]` attribute will be added to the schema
-- Parameters for the method should be
+- Parameters for the mutation method _can_ be
-  - First - the base context that your schema is built from
+  - the base context that your schema is built from - the instance passed in will be the same one passed into `schema.ExecuteQuery()`
-  - Second - a class that defines each available parameter (and type)
+  - a class that defines each available mutation argument (and type - `ActorArgs` in the above example).
+This must implement the `IMutationArguments` interface
-  - Third...n - Optionally any dependencies you want injected
+  - Any dependencies you want that have been registered in the `IServiceProvider` passed into `schema.ExecuteQuery()`
-- Variables from the GraphQL request are mapped into the args (last) parameter
+- Variables from the GraphQL request are mapped into the args parameter (the `IMutationArguments` one)

 You can now run a mutation

 ```gql
 mutation AddActor($name: String!, $movieId: int!) {
   addMovie(name: $name, id: $movieId) {